human-interaction/project1/Presentation.md

 Interactive features :
 This interactive design has some useful information like

--- Phone
+-- Phone.
--- Social media - Facebook, Whatsapp, Instagram
+-- Social media - Facebook, Whatsapp, Instagram.
 -- Media applications - Music, Youtube
 -- Calendar data that helps to access and display daily events -- Current time and weather information